TheWookHub/enterovirus-antigens-kids-w-IA/05_genera_detected_w_antibody_levels.md

 ![](05_genera_detected_w_antibody_levels_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->

-**Figure S03.1:** Detection of viral antigens corresponding to 72 genera in the ENDIA cohort, stratified by case (n = 44) and control (n = 97) groups.
+**Supplementary Fig. 2:** Detection of viral antigens corresponding to 72 genera in the ENDIA cohort, stratified by case (n = 44) and control (n = 99) groups.
 (A) Proportion of samples in which antigens were detected.
 Numbers adjacent to each bar indicate the number of samples contributing to the respective proportion.
 (B) $\log_{10}$-transformed mean normalised read counts, expressed as reads per thousand (RPK), for each genus in case and control groups.

 ## VIGR